MobWorx/document/docs/signal/webrtc-signals.md

     "host": "iOS" | "iOS_EX" | "Android" | "Web" | "Web_Studio",
     "deviceId": String
   },
-  "uid": String, // deprecated, in favor of "ss" "rid": String, // room id
+  "rid": String, // room id
-  // create webrtc connection to this user.
-In p2p, this will be your peer user id.
-In m2m, this is self userId if you start your uplink connection as a publisher
+  // create webrtc connection to this session.
+In p2p, you can use just peer user id.
+In m2m, sessionId and userId if you start your uplink connection as a publisher
-  "to": String,
+  "to": String, // deprecated, no longer needed
   "sdp": String, // SDP offer
   // optional info
   "op": {